 Research and Innovation Initiatives

 Monte Carlo and molecular dynamics simulations are being used in combination with statistical mechanical theories to understand thermodynamics, structure, and kinetics of biomolecules in aqueous solutions.
 Special emphasis is placed on understanding and relating water structure near different solutes and in different environments to resulting interactions (e.g., hydrophilic and hydrophobic interactions).
-Theory and molecular simulations are also used to study the effects of geometrical and chemical heterogeneity on molecular transport and reaction in porous catalysts, sorbents and membranes, and to apply this knowledge to their rational design.

 Research interests center on developing and understanding the phenomena involved in producing and optimizing advanced materials for applications in optical, electronic, catalytic and allied industries.
 Thermodynamic, transport, and chemical processes governing the formation and subsequent behavior of these materials are under active investigation.

 Problems under investigation include interfacial resistance to mass transfer and the interaction between surface forces and interfacial convection.
 Work in the interfacial area is concerned with heat, mass, and momentum transfer in multicomponent, ultrathin, liquid films.
-Research includes studies on condensation and evaporation in the contact line region, distillation from ultrathin films, lubrication, surface-tension-driven instabilities in atomically clean liquid metals, pattern formation in dendritic growth, protein-solid interaction, and the design of biocompatible surfaces.